 The Aga Khan Trust for Culture (AKTC) began collaborating with Think City, an urban development agency supported by the Government of Malaysia, in 2013.
 The two agencies prepared a Strategic Master Plan and undertook action area planning in the town’s key public areas.
 The public-private George Town Conservation and Development Company was established in 2015.
-AKTC has subsequently contributed to numerous high-profile projects within the heritage site, with the current agreement renewed until December 2023.
+AKTC has subsequently contributed to numerous high-profile projects within the heritage site.

 Work is now taking place to improve the Linear Garden, which links Lebuh Duke and the promenade.
 Some 60 new native trees will be planted, the Cenotaph will be made more accessible to the public and a bronze UNESCO World Heritage Site emblem will be installed.

 Completion of works is expected at the end of 2024.
 These initiatives aim to provide state-of-the-art solutions to the rehabilitation of public open spaces and restoration and adaptive re-use of historic structures within the World Heritage Site.